 - If you have sent an electronic version of the document to the client in advance so the client could make use of his or her technology to read it, consider also adding language to the signature clause and/or the attestation clause to the effect that ‘the client stated to the witnesses that the client received, in advance of the signing of the document, an electronic version of the document, which the client was able to have electronically read to him or her.’
 This is certainly not a requirement, but would make it crystal clear that the client was familiar with the contents of the document prior to it being read out loud during the execution ceremony.

 While a client’s visual impairment can create challenges for an estate planning attorney, it also can open up an opportunity for both attorney and client to learn from each other.
 If we, as attorneys, can take steps to improve our understanding, overcome our discomfort and grow our confidence when assisting clients who are blind or visually impaired, we will forge a greater connection with these clients and become more perceptive, more effective advisors overall.

 Nicholas J. Stabile is an associate in Nutter’s Private Client Department.
-Clients rely on Nick for counsel on a wide range of estate planning matters, including straightforward estate planning for young individuals and ...
+Clients rely on Nick’s counsel in a broad range of estate planning matters, including straightforward estate plans for young individuals and families ...

 In this philanthropic blog, the experienced attorneys in Nutter's Private Client and Nonprofit and Social Impact groups offer news and insights for individuals, couples and multi-generational families who are looking to convey wealth (and its responsibilities) to children and grandchildren, make a philanthropic impact in the community and prepare for the life events we all can face.

 - Editor in Chief, Co-Chair, Nonprofit and Social Impact practice group

 - Chair, Tax Department and Co-Chair, Nonprofit and Social Impact practice group